 Basic Skills at Tweendykes School incorporates English, Communication, Maths and Computing.
 Basic Skills is led by a Leading Practitioner, Kath Oliver who can be contacted with any queries.
 Kelly Warrington leads on the English Curriculum.
 As with all our curriculum areas our delivery and content is matched to individual needs with an emphasis on skills needed for life.
 For this reason Basic Skills looks very different for different cohorts of pupils.
-For some Basic Skills may be eye tracking, it may be learning the first steps to communicate, it may be learning to use money for yet others it may be earning accreditations in English, Maths and ICT.
+For some Basic Skills may be eye tracking, it may be learning the first steps to communicate, it may be learning to use money, for others it may be earning accreditations in English, Maths and ICT.

 We are very well resourced to deliver the vast range of skills required by our pupils.

 For reading we follow the letters and sounds guidance, we have a range of reading schemes, the three main ones being :- Oxford Reading Tree , Big Cat Phonics and Engage literacy.

 Many of our pupils use the phonics programme Lexia, this can also be accessed at home.